top of page

 JIPM TPM Award Overview and Example 27 minutes - Narrated PPT

-This was Presented in October 2020 at the NAPIM Technical Conference.
-In 2010 the INX Manufacturing facility in Edwardsville, Kansas applied for the JIPM Award for TPM Excellence.
+I presented this in October 2020 at the NAPIM Technical Conference.
+In 2010, the INX Manufacturing facility in Edwardsville, Kansas, applied for the JIPM Award for TPM Excellence.
 The facility was certified in 2010.
-INX has continued to expand on the use of TPM throughout the company over the last 10 years.
-The speaker summarizes the key points of TPM as defined by the Japan Institute of Plant Maintenance.
-In addition this presentation includes the following key points of TPM: what is it?, How it compares to popular programs in the USA, and what can be gained from the Award process.
+INX has continued to expand the use of TPM throughout the company over the last ten years.
+The author summarizes the key points of TPM as defined by the Japan Institute of Plant Maintenance.
+In addition, this presentation includes the following key points of TPM: what is it?
+How can it compare to popular programs in the USA, and what does the company gain from the award process?

 TPM Philosophy and Activity Part 1 10 min.
 38 sec. (from JIPM Web site)

-This video gives an overview of the TPM, which is suitable for those who are learning TPM for the first time.
-This is directly from the jipmglobal.com .
-Note: Part 2 is available for free as well, but you must register with JIPM for access.
+This video gives an overview of TPM, which is suitable for those who are learning TPM for the first time.
+It is directly from the jipmglobal.com.
+Note: Part 2 is free, but you must register with JIPM first to gain access.

-This was Presented in Feb 2021 at the NAPIM Manufacturing Symposium, this presentation covers key information about a SWOT analysis (Strengths, Weaknesses, Opportunities and Threats) which can be used for annual goal setting in a TPM plant.
+I presented this PowerPoint in February 2021 at the NAPIM Manufacturing Symposium, covering key information about a SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) used for annual goal setting in a TPM plant.
 It is a very powerful but simple tool used for strategic planning.
-Developed in the 1960's it is still valuable today.
+Developed in the 1960s, it is still valuable today.
+This tool is a great way to set your KMI, (Key management indicators), and KPI (Key performance indicators) used in planning for TPM activities.

-TPM – what is it and what is it not…1 min 14 seconds (Courtesy of Stuart Vietch of OpEx Solutions) A nice short and sweet pictorial video on what TPM is.
+TPM – what is it and what is it not…1 min 14 seconds (Courtesy of Stuart Veitch of OpEx Solutions) A nice short and sweet pictorial video on what TPM is.

 TPM and Lean 6 min.
 57 sec.
-(Courtesy of Stuart Vietch of OpEx Solutions)
+(Courtesy of Stuart Veitch of OpEx Solutions)

-A short Narrated video which helps to explain the link between TPM and Lean activities.
+A short narrated video that helps explain the link between TPM and Lean activities.

 TPM Pillar for Quality Maintenance 2 min.
 52 sec.
-(Courtesy of Stuart Vietch of OpEx Solutions) A short video on the 10 step process for The QM Pillar (One of the 8 TPM PIllars)
+(Courtesy of Stuart Veitch of OpEx Solutions) A short video on the 10-step process for The QM Pillar (One of the 8 TPM PIllars)

 Much of the training and consultants in the USA do a great job of teaching many of the tools and methods of lean that are the same tools of TPM and TPS.
 Although these tools and methods can be helpful to TPM deployment, it is important to remember that the underlying principles of TPM need to focus on the following key achievements:

-“TPM is a plant improvement methodology which enables continuous and rapid improvement of the manufacturing process through use of employee involvement, employee empowerment and closed-loop measurement of results.” … “Carried out by all employees through small group activities”.
+"TPM is a plant improvement methodology that enables continuous and rapid improvement of the manufacturing process through the use of employee involvement, employee empowerment, and closed-loop measurement of results."… "Carried out by all employees through small group activi." es".

 Gemba Academy

-In addition to the training video's, Gemba Academy also offers over 350 free audio recordings that are available online, or can be downloaded free as well, if you want to download to a thumb drive, and learn about a new topic on your way to or from work.
-These include interviews with companies working with lean, and examples of how companies use the lean concepts.
+In addition to the training videos, Gemba Academy offers over 350 free audio recordings available online, which anyone can download for free.
+These include interviews with companies working with lean and examples of how companies use lean concepts.

 Mike Rother - author of Toyota Kata

-In the Book "Toyota Kata", Mike Rother reveals the key that many Americans miss in the Toyota Production System, which is all about the organization's Culture.
-Most lean practitioners, focus on the lean tools; and lose site of the lean culture.
-TPM requires the involvement of Everyone, but how do we make it happen?
+In the Book "Toyota Kata," Mike Rother reveals that many Americans miss the Toyota Production System, which is all about the organization's culture.
+Most lean practitioners focus on the lean tools and lose sight of the lean culture.
+TPM requires everyone's involvement, but how do we make it happen?
 Toyota Kata is the key.
-Mike has an excellent web site with dozens of wonderful lectures on the topic.
-If you want t learn a little about Kata, here is a 10 minute video Toyota Kata by Mike Rother If you want to learn a little more here is a Toyota Kata 39 minute course on the basics of Toyota Kata which really does a good job to summarize the concepts behind the thinking process that Japan has developed and infused into TPM.
+Mike has an excellent website with dozens of wonderful lectures on the topic.
+If you want t learn a little about Kata, here is a 10 minute video Toyota Kata by Mike Rother If you want to learn a little more, here is a 39-minute Toyota Kata course on the basics of Toyota Kata, which summarizes the concepts behind the thinking process that Japan has developed and infused into TPM.
 This mindset is very critical to the entire deployment of Lean or TPM.

 bottom of page